Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 Module to deploy static web apps in Azure.

- > Note: If you play on deploying a static web app with Terraform, you will need to manually configure the respective YAML file for the GitHub Actions workflow to run.
+ > Note: After the Static Site is provisioned, you'll need to associate your target repository, which contains your web app, to the Static Site, by following the Azure Static Site document.
+This includes manually configuring the respective YAML file for the GitHub Actions workflow to run.

 <!-- markdownlint-disable MD033 -->
 ## Requirements